 - INDEFINITE (1): "man" refers to an entity that has not yet been "defined" (discussed) in this DISCOURSE. - INDEFINITE (2): "man" does not refer to a specific person or to someone of importance to the narrative.
-The narrator might have used "the man" even though this is the beginning of the story, to indicate that this is a particular "man" of some significance to the DISCOURSE.
-In English, this narrative technique is not the more common way of telling a story. - SINGULAR number: there is only one "man" being discussed
+The narrator might have used "the man" even though this is the beginning of the story, even though this is the beginning of the story and no man has been mentioned, to indicate that this is a particular "man" of some significance to the DISCOURSE.
+(In English, this narrative technique is not the more common way of telling a story.) - SINGULAR number: there is only one "man" being discussed